chocolatey/docs/input/en-us/guides/organizations/set-up-certificate-authentication.md

 ### Reverse Proxy Setup

-There are many configuration scenarios, and reverse proxies available, to give specific recommendations.
-For Nginx, once the reverse proxy is set up, client certificates can be enabled like this:
+There are many configuration scenarios and reverse proxies available.
+Far too many to give specific recommendations.
+However, to give a general idea for using Nginx; once the reverse proxy is set up, client certificates can be enabled like this:

 1. Copy the public key of the certificate authority to a location that Nginx can access.
 2. Add these lines to the Nginx configuration under the `server` that is reverse-proxying the repository: